 - Rubber workers

-These individuals may develop serious illnesses as a result of exposure
+These individuals may develop serious illnesses as a result of exposure to benzene.

 Retain a Wheeling Toxic Tort Lawyer

 At Hartley Law Group, PLLC, a personal injury lawyer takes care to provide the one-on-one attention that has earned us national recognition in litigating occupational illness and toxic chemical exposure cases.
 Our legal team has been assisting injured clients and their families to achieve positive outcomes in personal injury and wrongful death cases for over 40 years.
 Don't wait to contact a West Virginia injury lawyer from our team.